United Kingdom

 Phytophthora ramorum and Phytophthora kernoviae

-These pathogens cause extensive damage to a variety of tree species, including larch and sweet chestnut, resulting in widespread dieback and tree mortality.
+These pathogens attack a range of species, including larch and sweet chestnut, causing significant tree mortality.

 • Grants Available:

-• Countryside Stewardship Scheme: Capital grants for removing infected trees and implementing biosecurity protocols.
+• Tree Health Pilot Scheme: Provides funding for felling infected trees, replanting, and implementing strict biosecurity protocols.

 • Recommended Biosecurity Practices:

-Biosecurity Protocols and Capital Items Covered by Specific Grants
+Biosecurity Protocols and Capital Items Eligible for Grants

 Applying for Tree Health and Biosecurity Grants